General Fund Budget Narrative

 1. Strategic Investments/Operational Service Needs

 The budget allocation model provides an opportunity for colleges and administrative units to request additional funding for strategic and operational initiatives.
-For FY 2024, the President and the Provost approved the following proposals:
+Cyber Security and a new Research Security Program are two examples of proposals that were approved in for FY 2025 by the President and the Provost